openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 - [@ForceCompile](./ForceCompile.java)
 - [@ForceCompileClassInitializer](./ForceCompileClassInitializer.java)

-### 2.5 IR Tests with `@Stable` annotation
+### 2.5 IR Tests with Privileged Classes
-To run tests with `@Stable` annotations, one need to add the test classes to the boot classpath.
+To run tests in a privileged mode (e.g. when using `@Stable`, `@Contended`, `@ReservedStackAccess` etc.), one need to add the test classes to the boot classpath.
 This can easily be achieved by calling `TestFramework.addTestClassesToBootClassPath()` on the test framework object:
 ```
 TestFramework testFramework = new TestFramework();
 testFramework